Austrian government moves to ban full-face veil

 The document is an 18-month plan that will take the government, led by Chancellor Christian Kern, up to the next elections, likely to be held in 2018.

-The ruling parties are facing a rapid rise in popularity of the far-right euroskeptic Freedom Party, which has campaigned against what it sees as the Islamisation of the country, calling for "zero migration" and a boost to border security.
+The ruling parties are facing a rapid rise in popularity of the far-right, Euroskeptic Freedom Party, which has campaigned against what it sees as the Islamization of the country, calling for "zero migration" and a boost to border security.

-France became the first European country to officially ban the full-face veil in 2010.
+France became the first European country to ban the full-face veil officially in 2010.
 Bans are also in place in Belgium and some parts of Switzerland, while other European countries have debated the issue.